juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 ### Creating a thematic population map of the U.S.
 #### Downloading Census state population data
 The Natural Earth state boundaries will serve as the 'empty' geography files for this project.
 As in Tutorial 03, we need to decide on the units of measurement we plan to use before opening a new QGIS project.
-For this tutorial, we will be visualizing population count normalized by area for each state.
+For this tutorial, we will be visualizing the population count for each U.S. state normalized by the area of each state.

 To download the data for this project, we will be returning again to the [American Fact Finder](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) data portal.
-Click the `Advanced Search` option.
+Navigate to the portal and click the `Advanced Search` option.
 Here we will select the following parameters within the `Topics` and `Geographies` levels:

 * Geography: All States within United States and Puerto Rico
 * Dataset: 2015 Population Estimates